Stooa/Documentation/CONTRIBUTING.md

 Stooa is the Open Source unconference project, and we are really happy to recieve contributions 🎉.
 There are many different ways to contribute to Stooa’s development, just find the one that best fits with your skills or concerns.

+To contribute you should fork the project, make your changes locally and then creating a pull request.
+If you don't know how to do this process properly don't worry, check this quick tutorials about [forking](how_to_fork) and [pull requests](how_to_pr).
+(Everyone has been there at some point 😊 )

+If it is **the first time** you contribute to Stooa you will be asked to sign the [DCO License](CONTRIBUTING.md#dco-license), which is basically that you ensure that code is yours, that you are aware of the license we are using, etc...

 ## Available contributions

 * [Bug Report](CONTRIBUTING.md#bug-report)